Mewmp55/DADS7202HW02/README.md

 <p align="center"><img width="750" alt="image" src="https://user-images.githubusercontent.com/97492504/196965456-e90db92b-971e-4203-9d48-1e894efacf8a.png"></p>

-- **Pre-train** Faster_R-CNN-ResNet50_V1 model can detect Durians, but it does not know what kind of object.
+- Pre-train Faster R-CNN ResNet50 V1 640x640 model can detect Durians, but it does not know what kind of object.
 - Next, inferencing the finetune model with 1,000 steps.
 The output looks better.
 The model can detect and know Durians with confidentiality at 100%.
 - Then, we try 2,000 steps on finetuning model.
 The output is the same as 1,000 steps.